loda-lang/loda-programs/programs/oeis/list3.md

 * [A162740](http://oeis.org/A162740) ([program](162/A162740.asm)): Number of reduced words of length n in Coxeter group on 4 generators S_i with relations (S_i)^2 = (S_i S_j)^3 = I.
 * [A162751](http://oeis.org/A162751) ([program](162/A162751.asm)): Write down in binary the n-th positive (odd) integer that is a palindrome in base 2.
 Take only the leftmost half of the digits (including the middle digit if there are an odd number of digits). a(n) is the decimal equivalent of the result.
 * [A162761](http://oeis.org/A162761) ([program](162/A162761.asm)): Minimal total number of floors an elevator must move to transport n people initially waiting at floors i = 1, ..., n to their destination floors n-i+1 (= n, ..., 1), when the elevator can hold at most one person at a time and starts at floor 1, and no passenger may get off the elevator before reaching his/her destination.
+* [A162762](http://oeis.org/A162762) ([program](162/A162762.asm)): Minimal number of floors an elevator must move to transport n passengers initially waiting at floors i = 1, ..., n to their destinations, floor n+1-i (= n, ..., 1), if the elevator can transport at most C = 2 persons at a time and starts at floor 1, and no one may get off the elevator before reaching their destination.
 * [A162766](http://oeis.org/A162766) ([program](162/A162766.asm)): a(n) = 3*a(n-2) for n > 2; a(1) = 4, a(2) = 3.
 * [A162770](http://oeis.org/A162770) ([program](162/A162770.asm)): a(n) = ((2+sqrt(5))*(1+sqrt(5))^n + (2-sqrt(5))*(1-sqrt(5))^n)/2.
 * [A162771](http://oeis.org/A162771) ([program](162/A162771.asm)): a(n) = ((2+sqrt(5))*(3+sqrt(5))^n + (2-sqrt(5))*(3-sqrt(5))^n)/2.